aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shape/fillcolor/_index.md

 ### Remarks

-This is a shortcut to the Color property.The default value is White.
+This is a shortcut to the Color property.

+The default value is White.

 ### Examples